 One of the most important parts of event access control is guaranteeing ticket/wristband authenticity.
 Consumers creating fake tickets or wristbands is a growing trend which is why large music festivals like Bonnaroo and Hangout Festival are issuing RFID wristbands.

 RFID-enabled wristbands not only guarantee authenticity, but they can also be used for entrance to the event, gaining access to VIP or special areas, and marketing promotions around the event.
 Placed at each access point, handheld or small integrated readers and antennas will read and verify the tag’s unique ID number.
 These wristbands (or RFID access cards) can be specially encoded and printed for additional security measures or marketing promotions.

+If you would like to learn more about all things RFID, check out our website, our blog, or our YouTube channel.
 To learn more about Access Control using RFID, leave a comment below or contact us for more information!

 To read about more access control applications, check out the links below!

 - 4 Companies that Adopted RFID Access Control

 - Why RFID Access Control on a Jobsite is More Important Than You Think